Browse by Medical Category

 Parkinson Disease and Movement Disorders Center:

-Parkinson's disease is the most common form of a group of motor system disorders known as parkinsonism.
-Our other areas of clinical expertise also include:
+Though Parkinson's disease is the most common form of a group of motor system disorders known as parkinsonism, our other areas of clinical expertise also include:

 John Growdon, MD, serves as director of both the Parkinson's Disease and Movement Disorders Center and the Movement Disorders Unit.
 His clinical interests include the cognitive and behavioral aspects of Parkinson's disease and related disorders.
 Our staff includes over a dozen neurologists who specialize in the treatment of Parkinson’s disease and movement disorders.

 Mass General has earned the prestigious qualification of Center of Excellence from the National Parkinson Foundation (NPF).
 In addition, our clinic's physicians serve on advisory committees for national private organizations such as the NPF, Michael J. Fox Foundation and Parkinson's Disease Foundation.

 Accepting New Patients

 Our neurosurgeons use deep brain stimulation (DBS) to treat patients with a wide variety of movement disorders.
 DBS involves implanting an electrode in the brain to interrupt and stimulate nerve activity.
 Our center uses the most advanced stereotactic technology, microelectrode recordings, for optimal lead positioning and the best patient outcome.
 The most common movement disorder we treat is Parkinson's disease.
 Other disorders that can be treated using deep brain stimulation include Essential tremor and Dystonia.

 Mass General was one of the first hospitals to perform DBS and today we also use it to treat many different types of Dystonia which include: